-Each 10-month season will begin with a full month of preseason in February, with pro clubs expected to identify at least one week with which the academy & first teams can train side by side.
-Following preseason, regular & postseason play will occur across (3) subsequent 3-month periods (Spring: March-May, Summer: June-August, and Fall: September-November).
+Each 10-month playing year will begin with a full month of preseason in February, with pro clubs expected to identify at least one week with which the academy & first teams can train side by side.
+Following preseason, regular & postseason play will occur across (3) subsequent 3-month seasons (Spring: March-May, Summer: June-August, and Fall: September-November).
 Players will have an offseason from approximately Thanksgiving through the month of January.

-Clubs will still be able to participate in USL Academy Cup, as supplemental competition to their USL-AL schedule.
-That platform will also still allow clubs not yet running a FT program the opportunity to compete within the USL Academy platform.
+Clubs are able to participate in USL Academy Cup, as supplemental competition to their USL-AL schedule.
+That platform allows clubs not yet running a full-time program the opportunity to compete within the USL Academy platform.
 Click here to learn more about the USL Academy Cup

 Gives players the freedom to play with their youth club and/or high school at select times throughout the year.
 Players on this status will have a limit on the number of USL Academy League games they can participate in, to prevent injuries & take into consideration the physical load of those outside competitions.